 To complete the list of biomimicry examples, our eyes must be included.
 The human eye is the most spectacular camera in existence.
 Coupled with the power of our brains, we can capture, store, and revisit images.
 The human retina inspires camera technology, yet it has limits in capturing fast movements and storage.

 Think of surveillance footage capturing gigabytes of inactivity, and when fast movement occurs, it captures blurred images.

 An event-based camera is a more efficient camera built to respond only to changes in a given scene.
 The cameras maximize storage space and capture clearer images.
 The technology for event-based cameras draws heavily from how neurons in the human retina work.

-Over the years, event-based cameras have many improvements.
+Over the years, event-based cameras have had many improvements.
 Current iterations can use eye blinks to improve face recognition software and measure light7.

 Octopuses and other cephalopods are able to change their skin color and shape to blend in with the environment.
 They are able to change their body structure.
 They have skin cells that can detect and copy the elements present in their surroundings.